ouladsaidkhadidja/Discord-information-grapper/README.md

-# Discord-token-graper
+# Discord-Token-Grapper

 ## Explanation :
-This demonstration shows a **real Discord token graper** that steals the victim’s session by just oppening the malicious .exe file (demo 1 ) and how malicious QR codes can be used to compromise Discored accounts (demo 2)
+This demonstration shows a **Real Discord Token Grapper** that steals the victim’s session by just oppening the malicious .exe file (demo 1 ) and how malicious QR codes can be used to compromise Discored accounts (demo 2)
 . purpose:
 educate users and devlopers about:
 - Social engineering risks